lomidzebeka/lomidzebeka.github.io/content/research/framing_effect.md

 existing responsibility beliefs do not significantly interact with framing, suggesting that framing operates as a general heuristic rather than reinforcing prior attitudes.
-These findings highlight the power of framing to shift distributive preferences and raise concerns about its potential to weaken public support for equity-oriented health policies
+These findings highlight the power of framing to shift distributive preferences and raise concerns about its potential to weaken public support for equity-oriented health policies.